+From time to time, capital markets experience periods of disruption and instability.
+Social and political tensions in the U.S. and around the world may contribute to increased market volatility, may have long-term effects on the U.S. and worldwide financial markets, and may cause economic uncertainties or deterioration in the U.S. and worldwide.
 The U.S. capital markets have experienced extreme disruption since the global outbreak of COVID-19.
-Such disruptions have been evidenced by volatility in global stock markets as a result of, among other things, uncertainty regarding the COVID-19 pandemic and the fluctuating price of commodities such as oil.
+Such disruptions have been evidenced by volatility in global stock markets as a result of, among other things, uncertainty regarding the COVID-19 pandemic, the fluctuating price of commodities such as oil, rising inflation and rising interest rates.
 Despite actions of the U.S. federal government and foreign governments, these events have contributed to worsening general economic conditions that are materially and adversely impacting broader financial and credit markets and reducing the availability of debt and equity capital for the market as a whole.
+These and any other unfavorable economic conditions could increase our funding costs and/or limit our access to the capital markets.
 These conditions could continue for a prolonged period of time or worsen in the future.

-Significant changes or volatility in the capital markets may negatively affect, the valuations of our investments.
+Significant changes or volatility in the capital markets may negatively affect the valuations of our investments.
 While most of our investments are not publicly traded, applicable accounting standards require us to assume as part of our valuation process that our investments are sold in a principal market to market participants (even if we plan to hold an investment to maturity).
-Our valuations, and particularly valuations of private investments and private companies, are inherently uncertain, fluctuate over short periods of time and are often based on estimates, comparisons and qualitative evaluations of private information that may not reflect the full impact of the COVID-19 pandemic and measures taken in response thereto.
-Any public health emergency, including the COVID-19 pandemic or an outbreak of other existing or new epidemic diseases, or the threat thereof, and the resulting financial and economic market uncertainty could have a significant adverse impact on us and the fair value of our investments and our portfolio companies.
+Our valuations, and particularly valuations of private investments and private companies, are inherently uncertain, fluctuate over short periods of time and are often based on estimates, comparisons and qualitative evaluations of private information that may not reflect the full impact of the COVID-19 pandemic, rising inflation and rising interest rates and measures taken in response thereto.
+Any public health emergency, including the COVID-19 pandemic or an outbreak of other existing or new epidemic diseases, or the threat thereof, and the resulting financial and economic market uncertainty, could have a significant adverse impact on us and the fair value of our investments and our portfolio companies.

-Significant changes in the capital markets, such as the disruption in economic activity caused by the COVID-19 pandemic, could limit our investment originations, limit our ability to grow and have a material negative impact on our and our portfolio companies' operating results and the fair values of our debt and equity investments.
-Additionally, the recent disruption in economic activity caused by the COVID-19 pandemic has had, and may continue to have, a negative effect on the potential for liquidity events involving our investments.
+Significant changes in the capital markets, such as the disruption in economic activity caused by the COVID-19 pandemic as well as rising inflation and rising interest rates, could limit our investment originations, limit our ability to grow and have a material negative impact on our and our portfolio companies' operating results and the fair values of our debt and equity investments.
+Additionally, the recent disruption in economic activity discussed above has had, and may continue to have, a negative effect on the potential for liquidity events involving our investments.
 The illiquidity of our investments may make it difficult for us to sell such investments to access capital, if required.
 As a result, we could realize significantly less than the value at which we have recorded our investments if we were required to sell them to increase our liquidity.
 An inability on our part to raise incremental capital, and any required sale of all or a portion of our investments as a result, could have a material adverse effect on our business, financial condition or results of operations.